frebib/the-kuruma-sutra/2-prison-break.md

 # Heist 2: The Prison Break
 ## Setup 1: Plane
+* Pilot - needs to be good at fighting
+* Ground Team - Have lots of armour plus Karumas
-* Take 4 Karumas up the eastern highway to McKensie airfield
+* Take up to 4 Karumas up the eastern highway to McKensie airfield - don't follow yellow line, turn off [here](insertscreenshot.here)
-* 3 people clear runway & vagos - good shooters, armoured
+* Ground Team and Pilot clear first wave of Vagos
+* Prioritize people around hangar to clear path for pilot
+* On audio cue ("Vagos cellphone going loco!") to signify next wave, Pilot gets to the Velum.
+Ground team clears runway
-* 1 person steals the Velum - very good pilot
+* Pilot steals the Velum
+* Ground Team clean up rest of Vagos, and leave area.

 ## Setup 2: Bus
 * Take 4 karumas up eastern highway